When it comes to their jobs, people despair about two things: 1) that even a monkey could do it, and 2) that a monkey would do it.

 The problem with not being needed (even for a monkey job) will not be solved by handouts.
 The problem of not being in control of the improvement of our own lives – of being economically helpless – cannot be solved by someone taking care of us.
 And helplessness is as great an evil as fear and economic anxiety when it comes to boiling minds – an issue that BI is meant to tackle.

 I know it is hard to believe but the sense of not being in control of one’s outcomes and future contributes to populism as much as fear and existential anxiety do.

 And the discussion should end here, but it won’t.
 Of course not.
 People are made to regard the state as being able to just print money.
 Beware what you wish for.*

-According to OECD numbers and the calculations by the Economist, Hungarians would get 4500 dollars per annum if all social expenditures (apart from healthcare) went into the pot and redistributed equally and without the stupefying means testing bonanza (talking about wrong incentives).
+According to OECD and the calculations by the Economist, Hungarians would get 4500 dollars per annum if all social expenditures (apart from healthcare) went into the pot and redistributed equally and without the stupefying means testing bonanza.
 And that includes saying goodbye to the current old age pensions – that is hardly sustainable, but its removal would meet epic resistance nonetheless.
 So the amount wouldn’t help anyone but cripple the taxpayer anyway.

 4. Basic income would put a price tag on citizenship

 And make our freedom of movement even more limited.

 This would be the second most devastating consequence of national BI schemes (the first one merited a separate post).
 It is also a great moment to realize – if you haven’t done so yet – that you are owned by your country of citizenship.
 A passport may be interpreted as a heartwarming promise on consular care abroad, or a tool to make bureaucratic nuisances go away – but some already realize that those nuisances are caused by the states themselves.